Kavya1789/ACL-Docs/workshop/07_Performance_as_a_Self_Service/07_Run_Performance_Tests/README.md

 1. Go to **Jenkins** and click on the **sockshop** folder.
 1. Click on **carts** and select the **master** branch.
-2. Click on **Build Now** to trigger the pipeline.
+1. Click on **Build Now** to trigger the pipeline.
-3. Wait until the pipeline shows: *Success*.
+1. Wait until the Jenkins build exists with a *Success* status.

 ## Step 7: Run Performance Test on new Version

 1. Go to **Jenkins** and click on the **sockshop** folder.
 1. Click on **carts.performance** and select the **master** branch.
 1. Click on **Build with parameters** to trigger the performance pipeline (leave the default values).
-2. Wait until the pipeline shows: *Failed*.
+1. Wait until the Jenkins build **fails**

-You should be able to see something similar to this image
+You should be able to see something similar to this image:
 ![pipeline](./assets/pipelineResults.png)

 ---